An experience that prepares you for life

 2. Recent Middlebury College/UNC Chapel Hill study

-Here are some of the reflections the 2019-2020 cohort shared about why they took a gap year, how they've changed, and the friendships and memories they've made.
+Here are some of the reflections our alumni students shared about why they took a gap year, how they've changed, and the friendships and memories they've made.

 EF Gap Year prepares students for success in our increasingly globalized world.
 Our educational philosophy celebrates travel as a pathway to understanding and self-discovery, focusing on these four key outcomes.
 Learn more here (PDF).

 Learn how to chase curiosity rather than a need for approval, value process over results, and see challenges as growth opportunities.